Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Methodology

-In what follows, we implicitly assume the limit of infinite signal-to-noise ratio in the observed spectra.
-We do consider stochastic noise caused by intrinsic AGN variability as discussed in \ref{subsec:DRW}.
-This assumption will be relaxed in future analyses.
+In what follows, we consider stochastic noise caused by intrinsic AGN variability as discussed in \ref{sec:results}, and we implicitly assume the limit of infinite signal-to-noise ratio (S/N) in the observed spectra.
+This last assumption will be relaxed in future analyses.